aaronkyle/concept/README.md

 6. **specialized tools should remain interoperable.**

    People need different interfaces for writing, file management, project coordination, data analysis, visualization, and mapping.
-We expect variety in these interfaces, but greater standardization in how the underlying information is identified, described, related, secured, and exchanged.
+I expect variety in these interfaces, but greater standardization in how the underlying information is identified, described, related, secured, and exchanged.
 A useful result created in one part of the system should be available to another without being copied into an unrelated information silo.

 ## application context